Did You Know...

 In 2018, Daniel was an integral part of the Kent team that lost in the final of the Royal London One Day Cup against Hampshire.
 Throughout the course of the tournament, Daniel scored 485 runs, at an average of 44.09, with a top score of 90 against Sussex.

-Daniel is one of only six players to have scored a century in all three formats of England’s domestic competition for Kent.
+He is one of only six players to have scored a century in all three formats of England’s domestic competition for Kent, repeating the feat in the same season during 2023.